 Keeping a planted tank is a dream of many hobbyists.
 However, it can also be very challenging because you have to know such things as: lighting requirements; the chemistry within the water that allows the plants to thrive, and compatibility plants with fish.

 When we choose fish for the planted tank, we often come up with the question of which fish are safe to keep with plants.
 What kind of damage we can expect?
 Will the fish completely destroy the plants or they will only nibble on them from time to time?
-What fish species we need to avoid in planted tanks at all?
+What fish species do we need to avoid in planted tanks at all?

 Keep on reading for everything you need to know about fish and plant compatibility, including background information with practical and proven tips to reduce the chances of turning your beautiful planted tank into total chaos and destruction.